elastic/rally/docs/index.rst

 Getting Help or Contributing to Rally
 -------------------------------------

-Use our `Discuss forum <https://discuss.elastic.co/c/elasticsearch/rally>`_ to provide feedback or ask questions about Rally.
-Please see our `contribution guide <https://github.com/elastic/rally/blob/master/CONTRIBUTING.md>`_ on guidelines for contributors.
+* Use our `Discuss forum <https://discuss.elastic.co/c/elasticsearch/rally>`_ to provide feedback or ask questions about Rally.
+* See our `contribution guide <https://github.com/elastic/rally/blob/master/CONTRIBUTING.md>`_ on guidelines for contributors.

 Source Code
 -----------